v0ttrix/coffee-order-system/README.md

 dotnet run --project .\CoffeeOrder.Demo\CoffeeOrder.Demo.csproj
 ```

-## Build checklist
+## Features

-- [x] CoffeeOrder and CoffeeOrder.Tests included
+- CoffeeOrder and CoffeeOrder.Tests included
-- [x] 25 or more tests total with AAA naming and style
+- 25+ tests total with AAA naming and style
-- [x] 2 red tests present and tagged Pending
+- 2 red tests present and tagged Pending (TDD in progress)
-- [x] README.md and Reflection.md
+- README.md and Reflection.md documentation
-- [x] Builds and tests run in a clean environment
+- Builds and tests run in a clean environment
-- [x] No external I/O; deterministic output
+- No external I/O; deterministic output